Furazolidone (furoxone) susceptibility test is performed as a disk susceptibility procedure using commercially available furazolidone disks.

 - Mueller-Hinton agar plate

-Known strains of Staphylococcus (either S. aureus or a coagulase-negative strain) and Micrococcus species should be tested with each new lot of disks or on a weekly basis.
+Known strains of Staphylococcus (either S. aureus or a coagulase-negative strain) and Micrococcus species should be tested with each new lot of disks or weekly.

 - Prepare a suspension of the organism to be tested in sterile distilled water or broth.
 The suspension should be equivalent to a 0.5 McFarland turbidity standard.